 …but it was still not ideal and the space got cluttered again fairly easily.

-When we were able to really maximize our vertical space by using the IKEA ALGOT system, the Gladiator track system, and various wall hooks, every item had a set “home” and it has been SO much easier to keep our garage neat and tidy.
+When we were able to really maximize our vertical space by using the IKEA ALGOT system (now called BOAXEL), the Gladiator track system, and various wall hooks, every item had a set “home” and it has been SO much easier to keep our garage neat and tidy.

 9. They make frequently used items difficult to put away.